-The entity responsible for the proposed CPA is Gaia Association an NGO based in Ethiopia and will also be the distribution organisation (DO) for the dissemination of the stoves in Ethiopia's refugee households.
+The entity responsible for the proposed CPA is Gaia Association an NGO based in Ethiopia and with a presence in Djibouti.
+Gaia Association will also be the distribution organisation (DO) for the dissemination of the stoves in Djibouti's households.